Skip to main content

 Characters That Work

-I’ve heard countless times that agents, when looking for the next great manuscript and readers, looking for the next great read, want compelling characters.
+I’ve heard countless times that agents when looking for the next great manuscript (and readers who want a great book), want compelling characters.
 But, what does this mean?
 Compelling?
 And why have I never thought of characters as compelling when I can’t put the book down?
-Sure, these characters are amazing, and sometimes I want to be in the middle of the stories as if they were my own experiences.
+Sure, these characters are amazing and sometimes I want to be in the middle of the stories as if they were my own experiences.
 But why?
 Compelling characters make me --force me-- to be in love with them as they find their way through trials or charge fearlessly down hidden hallways and dark forests.
-This makes for wonderful literature, and for fascinated readers.
+This makes for wonderful literature and for fascinated readers.
 But how do we do this?
 How do authors create compelling characters -- ones that not only we want to read but others too -- and convince our readers that they should care about them?
 Here’s a tiny list by which I try to strive: Make them human: This is a given.
 And most writers would tell you this is.
-Give your character flaws that lots o
+Give your character flaws that lots of people have

 Posting Productivity